sbt/sbt-native-packager/_sources/formats/docker.txt

     dockerExposedVolumes := Seq("/opt/docker/logs")

-In order to work properly with `USER daemon` the exposed volumes first created (if not existend) and chowned.
+In order to work properly with `USER daemon` the exposed volumes are first created (if they do not existend) and chowned.

 Install Location
 ~~~~~~~~~~~~~~~~